paralax/ColossalOpera/intermediate/equation_snake.md

 # Challenge Output

     3 + 13 * 2 / 1 + 5 + 12 * 4 - 7 - 11 + 9 * 8 / i - 10 = 66

+# Notes

+This puzzle comes from Alex Bellos at the Guardian's May 20, 2015 column http://www.theguardian.com/science/alexs-adventures-in-numberland/2015/may/20/can-you-do-the-maths-puzzle-for-vietnamese-eight-year-olds-that-has-stumped-parents-and-teachers?CMP=share_btn_tw